Hurricane Bonnie (2022): Meteorological history

 It then crossed the Guajira Peninsula of South America around 09:00 UTC on June 30.
 During and after this, the mid-levels of the disturbance became better defined, deep convection associated with the system persisted, and Air Force Hurricane Hunter reconnaissance data confirmed that the circulation had become well-defined.
 Hence, the disturbance became a tropical storm, receiving the name Bonnie on July 1 at 13:15 UTC.
 According to satellite imagery, the storm became better organized with deeper convection at the center.
 At 03:00 UTC on July 2, Bonnie made landfall just south of the Costa Rican border with Nicaragua.
 At the time, it had sustained winds of 60 mph.
 Following landfall, Bonnie moved through Central America, with the coldest clouds over the center.

 At 15:00 UTC on July 2, Bonnie crossed over into the Pacific basin, becoming the first to survive the crossover from the Atlantic to the Pacific since Hurricane Otto in 2016.
 The well-defined center of circulation and banding persisted in the storm several hours later.
 Microwave imaging indicated that an inner core developed.
 Bonnie continued to organize, with satellite images showing a strong convective band on the western portions of the storm.
 Bonnie strengthened into a Category 1 hurricane on the Saffir–Simpson scale by July 4 just south of Salina Cruz, Oaxaca, making it the third hurricane of the Pacific hurricane season.
 Nine hours later, the ragged eye of the cyclone developed that was visible on satellite imagery.
 Later that day, Bonnie intensified into a Category 2 system as an inner core and distinct eye became apparent and upper-level outflow became fairly well-defined.

-Radar reflectivity data from the Las Nubes, Nicaragua, radar of Hurricane Bonnie moving into the Pacific Ocean on July 2, 2022.
+Radar reflectivity data from the Las Nubes, Nicaragua, radar of Tropical Storm Bonnie moving into the Pacific Ocean on July 2, 2022.

 Further intensification was briefly halted by an increase of northerly to northeasterly wind shear overnight on July 4–5, but soon resumed, and at 15:00 UTC on July 5, Bonnie reached peak intensity as a Category 3 hurricane with maximum sustained winds of 115 mph and a minimum central pressure of 964 mbar.
 Shortly afterward, Bonnie's cloud pattern deteriorated and its eye started to become less defined, causing the cyclone to weaken to a Category 2 strength by 03:00 UTC on July 6.
 Bonnie began to rapidly weaken due to wind shear and cooler waters.
 As a result, the hurricane weakened to Category 1 strength as it passed south of Clarion Island on July 7.
 The circulation center became embedded with a small central dense overcast to the north early on July 8, marking Bonnie's degradation to a tropical storm.
 At 21:00 UTC on July 9, Bonnie degenerated into a post-tropical cyclone.
 The remnant low moved westward and dissipated in the northern Pacific on July 11.